vtex-apps/store-header/docs/README.md

 - **`header-force-center`**

-When passed on, the `header-force-center` centralizes its children blocks in a Header line, for example:
+When passed on, the `header-force-center` centralizes its children blocks in a Header row, for example:

 ```json
 "header-row#4-desktop": {